- What is an example of phonemic awareness?

 What are the 5 levels of phonemic awareness?

+Phonological Awareness: Five Levels of Phonological Awareness.
 Video focusing on five levels of phonological awareness: rhyming, alliteration, sentence segmenting, syllable blending, and segmenting.
 Video is originally from the Kindergarten Teacher Reading Academy.

-How do you teach phonemic awareness?
+How do you test phonemic awareness?

-What is a phoneme example?
+What is the purpose of phoneme identity?

 What comes first phonics or phonemic awareness?